About me

 Interests

-• I am especially interested in how we can use decolonial computing methods such as ethnographically informed algorithmic auditing and community-centered design to expose and combat the systematic and systemic biases prevalent in language models.
+- I am especially interested in how we can use decolonial computing methods like ethnographically informed algorithmic auditing and community-centered design to expose and combat the systematic and systemic biases prevalent in language models.

-• As an aspiring researcher, I am constantly looking to expand my knowledge and learn more about recent developments in the fields of computer science and linguistics.
-Currently as part of my Ph.D. coursework, I am developing practical skills in multimodal machine learning and information retrieval techniques.
+- As an aspiring researcher, I am constantly looking to expand my knowledge and learn more about recent developments in the fields of computer science and linguistics.
+Currently as part of my Ph.D. coursework, I am developing practical skills in multimodal machine learning techniques.

 Highlights